skagra/diy-cpu/docs/architecture/alu.md

 # Shifter

-The *Shifter* implements shift and rotation operations for the CPU.
+The *Shifter* implements shift and rotate operations for the CPU.
 It is purely combinational logic.

 ![Shifter](shifter.png)